Dar es Salaam Region: Economy

 Dar es Salaam is Tanzania's principal economic engine, serving as an administrative, industrial, fisheries, and commercial center (including mining trade).
 The city is home to over 40% of the country's total industrial manufacturing units and produces approximately 45 percent of Tanzania's gross industrial manufacturing output.

 The city has a large harbor and is a major manufacturing center.
 Dar es Salaam attracts both formal and informal trade and transportation activity.
 After structural adjustment policies were implemented in 1985, service sector investment and civil service employment fell.
 Rising rates of unemployment and underemployment contributed to the expansion of the informal sector and informal settlements.

-According to the 2005 Property and Business Formalisation Programme, also referred to as Mkurabita, approximately 98 percent of enterprises are informal and operate outside of the legal system; in other words, the private sector is predominantly a part of the informal sector.
-Furthermore, it has been stated that approximately 89 percent of all property in Tanzania is owned outside of the legal system.
-Furthermore, they are not linked to formal domestic and international markets.
+According to the 2005 Property and Business Formalisation Programme, also referred to as Mkurabita, approximately 98 percent of enterprises are informal and operate outside of the legal system.
+In other words, the private sector is predominantly a part of the informal sector.
+Furthermore, it has been stated that approximately 89 percent of all property in Tanzania is owned outside of the legal system, not linked to formal domestic and international markets.
 Excessive and cumbersome restrictions prohibit Tanzanian small firms from transitioning from informal to formal activities.
 Tanzania's government has attempted measures to encourage the informal sector to enter the formal market, but these have generally failed.

 Infrastructure

 The Dar es Salaam Water and Sewerage Authority (DAWASA) is in charge of the city's water supply and distribution.
 Only 25% of the city's people have access to this water, while the other 75% live in unplanned and unserviced townships.
 Around 80% of residents in these settlements utilize pit latrines, which are typically poorly constructed and poorly maintained.
 Pit latrines, which are commonly found in densely populated regions, are prone to flooding during the rainy season due to a lack of drainage systems, particularly in squatter zones.
 This increases the likelihood of significant health issues.
 Poor sewerage treatment and solid waste disposal are primarily the result of ineffective council management.

-Mwalimu Nyerere International Airport serves the Ilala Municipal Council as the primary entry point for incoming and outgoing aviation passengers.
+Julius Nyerere International Airport serves the Ilala Municipal Council as the primary entry point for incoming and outgoing aviation passengers.
 Tanzania Airport Authority is in charge of the airport.